pfunks/TCTest/test_faq.md

 Yes.
 You can earn curation rewards from upvoting both posts and comments!

+## Do I get curation rewards for downvoting posts or comments?

+No. Since downvoting reduces the rewards on a post/comment, it does not earn curation rewards.

 ## What is the formula used to calculate curation rewards?

+## Why don't my upvotes have an effect on a post's rewards?

+Larger stakeholders have more say in how the rewards are divided.

+A user with more SP is going to have a larger influence on the way rewards are allocated compared to users with less SP.
+If you don't like how a particular user has voted, you can counter their vote by voting the opposite way.
+If they have more SP than you, then your counter will not have as big of an effect.
+One vote from a user with a lot of SP can often have more of an effect than 100 votes from users with a small amount of SP.

+Even though your vote may not have a noticable effect, when it gets added in along with all the other votes at the end of the payout period it can still effect the payout.
+Other users may upvote the post as well because they saw that you upvoted it, so your votes can have an indirect effect on the payout in this way.

+## Is there a way to make my votes count for more?

+The platform does not require that anybody purchase SP in order to participate, and there are many users who have become successful on the platform without investing any of their own money.
+If you would like to increase your voting stake though, then you have the option of purchasing more Steem Power through your Steemit wallet.

+## What are the valid reasons for downvoting?

+Users are allowed to downvote for any reason that they want.
+There are many users in the community who recommend only using the flag/downvote on posts that are abusive/bad.
+It is up to you if you want to follow this etiquette.

+## Does a downvote mean that I did something wrong?

+Just because you received a downvote/flag does not mean that you did something wrong.
+They may have just been voting to reallocate the rewards in a way that they felt was more beneficial to the other active posts in the platform.
+Often users will leave a comment explaining why they downvoted/flagged, but sometimes they might not.
+If they left a reason, it is up to you to determine if you did anything wrong, and if there is anything you want to change.

+## Will a downvote hurt my reputation?

+Not neccesarly.
+See <a href="">What causes my reputation score to go down?</a>.

+## What is the difference between a downvote and a flag?

+With the current implementation, there is no difference between a downvote and a flag.
+They are treated the same at the blockchain level.

 # Plagiarism, Spam, and Abuse